CellBrite® & MemBrite® Membrane & Cell Surface Stains

 To select a dye that’s right for your application, see our Membrane and Cell Surface Stains Comparison, or download our Membrane & Surface Stains Brochure.

-CellBrite® Cytoplasmic Membrane Dyes do not efficiently stain EVs, but CellBrite® Fix, MemBrite® Fix, CellBrite® Steady, and other stains have been used for this application.
-However, for optimal staining of exosome membranes we recommend our ExoBrite™ EV Membrane Stains.
-See our Exosome & EV Labeling Technology Page for more information.
+CellBrite® Cytoplasmic Membrane Dyes do not efficiently stain EVs.
+Some of the CellBrite® Fix, MemBrite® Fix, and CellBrite® Steady dye options can be used for this application.
+However, for optimal staining of exosome membranes we recommend our ExoBrite™ True EV Membrane Stains, which are novel lipophilic membrane dyes specifically designed and optimized for efficient staining of EV membranes with minimal dye aggregation.
+See our Extracellular Vesicle Research page for more information about our complete line of EV stains and antibodies

 Biotium’s CellBrite® Cytoplasmic Membrane Dyes are dye delivery solutions that can be added directly to normal culture media to uniformly label suspended or adherent cells in culture.
 The PKH dyes are structurally related dyes for cell membrane labeling.
 But unlike CellBrite®, labeling with PKH dyes requires multiple steps and subjects cells to an iso-osmotic mannitol loading medium that can negatively affect cell membrane integrity and viability.